-UCF investigators are required to submit their proposals for review by iThenticate prior to proposal submission, excluding proposal types which are exempt from such review as outlined on this site.
+UCF investigators are required to submit their proposals for review by iThenticate prior to proposal submission to the sponsoring agency, excluding proposal types which are exempt from such review as outlined on this site.
+The following documents define proposal review requirements by iThenticate at UCF.

-Why is it important that you review your proposal through iThenticate?
+Why is it important that investigators review their proposals through iThenticate?

 - To ensure compliance with federal, state, and institutional requirements relating to the responsible and ethical conduct of research.